One Rep Max Calculator

 Frequently asked questions

-What can I use the One Rep Max Calculator for?
+When should I use the One Rep Max Calculator?

-How does the One Rep Max Calculator calculate the result?
+What do the main One Rep Max Calculator inputs mean?

-The main estimate uses Epley: one-rep max = weight x (1 + reps / 30).
+In plain language: The main estimate uses Epley: one-rep max = weight x (1 + reps / 30).
 Brzycki is shown as a comparison.
+Read the result together with the notes on the page, because health and fitness numbers often need personal context.

 Related tools